Avenge-D/Learning-path-generator/README.md

 Smart Suggestions: Context-aware chat prompts that change as you progress through the curriculum.
 🛠️ Technical StackFrontend: HTML5, CSS3, and Vanilla JavaScript.
 Styling: Modern Glassmorphism UI with a custom "Space Grotesk" and "Outfit" typography stack.
 AI Integration: Designed to interface with Claude AI (Anthropic) via API, with a robust offline fallback logic for consistent performance.
 Responsive Design: Fully optimized for mobile with touch-target optimization and fluid layouts
+Note: This project is made for  the hackathon presented by codebrew.